What is a Pantograph, and How Does It Power Train?

 The compressed air from the train’s braking system raises the pantograph and holds it against the contact wire.

 In some cases, springs work with the air to raise and lower the arms.
-However, when lowered, the system needs a catch to hold down the arm.
+However, the system needs a catch to hold down the arm when lowered.

 High-voltage systems use the same air supply to blow out the electric arc in cases that involve roof-mounted circuit breakers.